 Although their safety features are noted above, I have to admit I’m not completely confident in the durability of the StairMaster TwistLock adjustable dumbbells.
 They’re not cheaply made, but they don’t seem like they can handle too much abuse (which is undoubtedly going to happen when working out because everyone drops dumbbells from time to time).
 I’ve heard stories of them cracking when used at a higher weight so that’s a little concerning as well.
 StairMaster does offer a 2-year warranty which is reassuring for people like me who might be worried about the durability.

-Overall, the StairMaster TwistLock adjustable dumbbells are offer some really cool benefits, like a well-balanced feel and fast adjustability thanks to their unique TwistLock technology.
+Your can read our full StairMaster TwistLock review for more info, but I think the StairMaster TwistLock adjustable dumbbells are offer some really cool benefits, like a well-balanced feel and fast adjustability thanks to their unique TwistLock technology.
 However, I’m a little concerned about the durability.
 But even when I put that aside, at a price tag of $449, you’d be much better off spending your money on a set of Bowflex or PowerBlock dumbbells at around $299 and then using the leftover money on something like a weight bench or pull-up bar.

 Universal Power-Pak 445 Review